maheshmahi224/maheshmahi224/README.md

 ## 👨‍🎓 About Me

-I’m a **builder-focused engineering student** with a strong interest in
+I’m a <b>builder-focused engineering student</b> with a strong interest in
-**Artificial Intelligence, Agentic Systems, and Full-Stack Development**.
+<b>Artificial Intelligence, Agentic Systems, and Full-Stack Development</b>.

-I enjoy working on **end-to-end systems**, where I can design backend logic,
+I enjoy working on <b>end-to-end systems</b>, where I design backend logic,
 integrate intelligent components, and build clean user-facing interfaces.

-Currently, I focus on **learning by building real projects** and improving
+Currently, I focus on <b>learning by building real projects</b> and improving
-my understanding of **system design, scalability, and maintainable code**.
+my understanding of <b>system design, scalability, and maintainable code</b>.

 </div>